t2t2/whoese-mastery/README.md

 * `npm run dev`

+Open http://localhost:8080 (is a proxy to the server which will run on :8000)

 ### Production mode

 *Featuring optimisations and versioning*

 * Build the files with `npm run build`
 * Run the server with `npm run start` or by calling `node build/start.js`

+Runs on port specified in the port option of config

 ## Talk Nerdy To Me